hirmes/quizlet-speak/README.md

 ## Why?

 Quizlet offers spoken language support for many languages, but not all.
-This extension allows users to hear spoken works from any language supported by their OS.
+This extension allows users to hear spoken words from any language supported by their OS.

 ## Where?